Steps For Admission

 1. The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.

-Students should submit to the Admission & Records Office, 101 Central Administration Building, written requests that identify the record(s) they wish to inspect.
+Students should submit to the Registrar's Office, Georgiadis Hall 207, written requests that identify the record(s) they wish to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.

 2. The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.